-Protect your business with sales-i to get instant visibility of potential opportunities and risk of churn.
+Protect your business with sales-i to get instant visibility of potential opportunities and churn risk.

 International trade wars.

 With international trade wars and geopolitical crises raging on multiple fronts, the global economy is experiencing its worst performance since the financial crisis.
 Indeed, just this October, respected commentators and analysts from the IMF and World Trade Organization to the ratings agency, Moody’s have all warned of the slowing pace of global economic growth.

 No business is immune from the recession, but as we enter what promises to be an uncertain new decade, this backdrop is presenting a particularly serious challenge for large companies, who typically have equally sizeable and ambitious sales targets to match.